RubixML/ML/docs/cross-validation/hold-out.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/HoldOut.php">[source]</a></span>

 # Hold Out
-Hold Out is a simple cross validation technique that uses a validation set that is *held out* from the training data.
-The advantages of Hold Out is that it is quick, but it doesn't allow the learner to train and test on the entire training set.
+Hold Out is a quick and simple cross validation technique that uses a validation set that is *held out* from the training data.
+The advantages of Hold Out is that the validation score is quick to compute, however it does not allow the learner to *both* train and test on all the data in the training set.

 **Interfaces:** [Validator](api.md#validator)